marijnkoolen/Object_to_Data/README.md

 ### Week 3: Handling Metadata

+Any type of object or event can be described.
+Such descriptions contain data about data, also known as metadata.
+Metadata is relevant to all humanities disciplines, as well as for any other discipline.
 - Steps 2 & 3 of 7: parsing and filtering
 - Filtering metadata to focus on what is relevant to your research and the story you want to tell.
 - Parsing data to create meaning